Border Marches Early Music Forum

 · Green Man Press - performing editions of works for voices with and without obbligato instruments.
 Good value.

-· Jacks, Pipes and Hammers - "for all your early music, viola da gamba and recorder sheet music".
-A very inclusive stock, with plenty of foreign material - they say they can get anything.
+· Jacks, Pipes and Hammers - early music, viola da gamba and recorder sheet music.
+A very inclusive stock, with plenty of foreign material.
+If they don’t stock a piece, they will try to get hold of it for you.

 · London Pro Musica has a huge list ("one of the largest collections of early music in practical editions in the world" they say), mainly secular music approx 1450-1650, in cheap and very practical editions.